FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Block Visa Cancellation.md

 # Block Visa Cancellataion

-This process allows users to cancel previously approved visas that are part of a Block Visa and initiate a refund workflow.
+This module allows users to initiate and process the cancellation of approved Block Visas and manage the associated financial refunds.

+**Key Functionality:**

+  - **Who Can Use:** Authorized users

+  - **When to Use:** After a Block Visa is approved but needs to be revoked before use.

   - When a user wants to cancel a visa, they create a Block Visa Cancellation with the following details: